davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 ## Request processing

 `IHttpModule` and `IHttpHandler` are fundamental primitives for hooking into the request processing pipeline in System.Web based applications.
 Modules run in order and have a fixed set of stages that are applicable to various parts of the request processing pipeline described [here](https://docs.microsoft.com/en-us/previous-versions/aspnet/bb470252(v=vs.100)).
-Handlers are bound to specific route (more on routing later) or to a specific request path extension.
+Handlers can be chosen on a per request basic by a module.
+They are usally chosen based on extension or route.

 **Hello World Module**